 Private non-financial corporations (PNFCs)

-The private non-financial corporations sector consists of trading businesses in the private sector.
+The private non-financial corporations (PNFC) sector consists of trading businesses in the private sector.
 This sector is diverse and examples of units within the sector include retailers, manufacturers, and accountancy and law firms amongst many others.

 Monetary financial institutions (MFIs)